dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 have interactions between some pairs of the variables and those require the existence of couplers between the qubits representing such variable pairs; because the graph of a QPU is not fully connected, not all qubits are coupled.
-For variables :math:`x, z` of the NOT gate, the selection of qubit ``30`` for variable :math:`x` severely limits the possible choices of qubits that can represent variable :math:`z`.
+For interacting variables :math:`x, z` of the NOT gate, the selection of qubit ``30`` for variable :math:`x` severely limits the possible choices of qubits that can represent variable :math:`z`.

 From NOT to AND to Larger Problems
 ----------------------------------